pfsense/docs/source/monitoring/carp-status.rst

 CARP Status
 ===========

-The CARP status page located at **Status > CARP (failover)** shows the current status of all configured CARP :doc:`Virtual IP addresses </firewall/virtual-ip-address-feature-comparison>`.
+The CARP status page located through the pfSense® webGUI at **Status > CARP (failover)** shows the current status of all configured CARP :doc:`Virtual IP addresses </firewall/virtual-ip-address-feature-comparison>`.
 It also provides some controls to enable and disable CARP for troubleshooting and maintenance.

 For each VIP, the **Interface**, **Virtual IP**, and **Status** are shown.

 The **Interface** column shows the interface name or identifier for the VIP at the operating system level.
-This has changed over the years, and currently shows as "_vip" (ex: *lan_vip1*) on pfSense 2.1.x, and on pfSense 2.2, it shows as "@" (ex: *LAN@1*).
+This has changed over the years, and currently shows as "_vip" (ex: *lan_vip1*) on pfSense software version 2.1.x, and on pfSense software version 2.2, it shows as "@" (ex: *LAN@1*).

 The **Virtual IP** column shows the IP address associated with the entry.